Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: One-dimensional additive case

-where the operator $\mathbf{L}$ is the Ornstein-Uhlenbeck operator associated to the fBm $B$ (see \cite{Nu06} for further details), which can be defined using the chaos expansion by the formula $\mathbf{L}=-\sum_{n=0}^\infty n\mathbf{J}_n$.
-Based on the function $g$, the following simple criterion for Gaussian type bounds has been obtained in \cite{NV}: \begin{proposition} Let $F\in\pmb{D}^{1,2}$ with $\be[F]=0$.
-If there exist $c_1$, $c_2\,>0$ such that
+where the operator $\mathbf{L}$ is the Ornstein--Uhlenbeck operator associated to the fBm~$B$ (see \cite{Nu06} for further details), which can be defined using the chaos expansion by the formula $\mathbf{L}=-\sum_{n=0}^\infty n\mathbf{J}_n$.
+Based on the function $g$, the following simple criterion for Gaussian-type bounds has been obtained in \cite{NV}: